marcuevasb/MultilayerEcoNet/README.md

 # MultilayerEcoNet

 GitHub repository for the manuscript **On the structure of species-function participation in multilayer ecological networks** and its supplementary information.
-Here, you'll find all the necessary materials to reproduce all results contained in the manuscript, including input data stored in the 'data/input' folder and output results stored in the 'data/output' folder.
+Here, you'll find all the necessary materials to reproduce all results contained in the manuscript (Hervias-Parejo, S., Cuevas-Blanco, M., Lacasa, L., Traveset, A., Donoso, I., Heleno, R., ... & Eguiluz, V. M. (2023).
+The architecture of multifunctional ecological networks. bioRxiv, 2023-07.), including input data stored in the 'data/input' folder and output results stored in the 'data/output' folder.

 # P processing